ZappaBoy/worky/README.md

 ## What is Worky?
 Worky is a tool that helps to define and load project workspaces.
 It can be used to load a project workspace with a single command and quickly start your work.
 Worky saves you from wasting time doing repetitive tasks before actually starting to work.
-This project can be used for every type of projects or workspaces, the only limitations is due to the functionality of the programs that you can run from CLI.
+This project can be used for every type of project or workspace, the only limitation is due to the functionality of the programs that you can run from CLI.

 ## Future improvements
-Please note that this is a work in progress tool.
-If you have any idea or suggestion, please open an issue or a pull request.
+Please note that this is a work-in-progress tool.
+If you have any ideas or suggestions, please open an issue or a pull request.
 Any helps is appreciated.
 Here is a list of future improvements:
-- [ ] Add the window managers support to open programs in a specific workspace/monitor.
+- [ ] Add the window manager support to open programs in a specific workspace/monitor.

 ## Installation
 This project uses [Poetry](https://python-poetry.org/) to manage dependencies and packaging and it is available on [PyPI](https://pypi.org/project/worky/).